Starfish-develop/Starfish/README.md

 * Flux interpolation errors (a systematic spectrum) (see notes + figure from 9/9/13)
 * distribution of interpolation errors (histogram)
 * What is a veiling prior?
 Hartigan 1991
-* Try seeding random spectra (derived from models) to see if parameters are recovered at various S/N via Doppman and Jaffey, sec 4.1

-# Alternative methods for normalization

-* actually sample c0, c1, c2, c3 for each and every order (start walkers at the coeffs that maximize chi^2 for each order
-* do this but multiplying the data and sigma, not the model
-* do c0 ( 1 + c1 + c2 + c3), marginalize over all
-* do c0 ( 1 + c1 + c2 + c3), marginalize over c1+, sample in c0
-* do c0, but in a hierarchical fashion.
-* from the final parameters, create an inverse flux calibration.

-# Checks against real data

-* Empirical spectral libraries: ELOISE?
-* Torres 12 paper: HAT-P-9, WASP-14
-* Real data in HIRES archive from George Herbig

 # Beyond TRES